 Customizing User Provisioning Attribute-Mappings for SaaS Applications in Azure Active Directory

-Microsoft Azure AD provides support for user provisioning to third-party SaaS applications such as Salesforce, Google Apps and others.
-If you have user provisioning for a third-party SaaS application enabled, the Azure portal controls its attribute values in form of attribute-mappings.
+Microsoft Azure AD provides support for user provisioning to third-party SaaS applications such as Salesforce, G Suite and others.
+If you enable user provisioning for a third-party SaaS application, the Azure portal controls its attribute values through attribute-mappings.

-There is a pre-configured set of attributes and attribute-mappings between Azure AD user objects and each SaaS app’s user objects.
-Some apps manage other types of objects in addition to Users, such as Groups.
+There's a pre-configured set of attributes and attribute-mappings between Azure AD user objects and each SaaS app’s user objects.
+Some apps manage other types of objects along with Users, such as Groups.

 You can customize the default attribute-mappings according to your business needs.
-This means, you can change or delete existing attribute-mappings, or create new attribute-mappings.
+So, you can change or delete existing attribute-mappings, or create new attribute-mappings.

 Editing user attribute-mappings

-Clicking a Mappings configuration, opens the related Attribute-Mapping screen.
-There are attribute-mappings that are required by a SaaS application to function correctly.
+Select a Mappings configuration to open the related Attribute Mapping screen.
+Some attribute-mappings are required by a SaaS application to function correctly.
 For required attributes, the Delete feature is unavailable.

-In the example above, you can see that the Username attribute of a managed object in Salesforce is populated with the userPrincipalName value of the linked Azure Active Directory Object.
+In this screenshot, you can see that the Username attribute of a managed object in Salesforce is populated with the userPrincipalName value of the linked Azure Active Directory Object.